sidjoshi29/PredictF1Winners/README.md

 *Note: The current model may not always predict accurately.
 Ongoing improvements and tuning are planned to enhance prediction accuracy.*

-## How to Run the Application

-1. Ensure all dependencies are installed:
-    ```bash
-    pip install pandas scikit-learn streamlit matplotlib seaborn
-    ```

-2. Run the Streamlit app:
-    ```bash
-    streamlit run app.py
-    ```

-3. Use the web interface to input race details and get predictions.

-## Visualizations

-The application includes visualizations to help understand the distribution of qualifying times and other key features.

 ## Conclusion

 This project is a step towards understanding and predicting F1 race outcomes using machine learning.
 While the model is not perfect yet, it lays the foundation for further exploration and improvement.